Shirazi Salad

 Instructions

-• In a small bowl or jar, whisk together the olive oil, lime juice, salt and pepper until well combined.
+• In a large bowl, whisk together the olive oil, lime juice, mint (if using) salt and pepper until well combined.

-• Drizzle the dressing over the salad and toss gently to combine.
+• Toss gently to combine the dressing with the vegetables and herbs.
 Serve immediately.

 Notes